lanahajyahia/SettingLibrary/README.md

  5. Multi-Select List Prefernce

  ## How to Use the Library (see my sample app)
- First of, you need to create activity Settings. and Arraylists of <ItemSettingsClass> and <CategorySettingsClass> dependes on the kind of settings prefernce you want to iclude your settings page with. you must declare final Static varibales for each Preference to set the key of it so the Library recognize each one of them. and save in sharedpreference.
+ First of, you need to create activity Settings. and Arraylists of <ItemSettingsClass> and <CategorySettingsClass> dependes on the kind of settings preference you want to iclude your settings page with. you must declare final Static String varibales for each Preference to set the key of it so the Library recognize each one of them. and save in shared preference.

  for Example
  ```